Your cervical screening results are usually sent to you in a letter. Sometimes you may be asked to call your GP to get the results.

 Your results letter will explain what was tested for and what your results mean.

 Sometimes you'll be asked to come back in 3 months to have the test again.
-This does not mean there's anything wrong – it's because the results were unclear.
+This does not mean there's anything wrong, it's because the results were unclear.
+This is sometimes called an inadequate result.

 You may need: